1 – CUT THE CRAP

 4 – NAIL THE ROMANCE WITHOUT BEING CHEESY

-It’s hard to express how much you love someone without resorting to cheesiness and Hallmark sentiments.
-Talking about ‘the love of your life’ and ‘the one’ has become meaningless because the phrases have been overused.
+It’s hard to express how much you love someone without resorting to cheesiness and meaningless Insta sentiments.
+‘The love of your life’ and ‘the one’ are phrases that have been overused and should be avoided at all costs.

-What brides want to hear is that you’ve noticed, and appreciate, all the unique things that make her special to you.
+What brides want to hear from your speech is that you’ve noticed, and appreciate, all the unique things that make her special to you.
 A great groom speech hack is simply to list them ala Harry Met Sally i.e.

 5 – FIND A KILLER QUOTE